Depreciation Not Based on Years

 If 900 images are produced in the year 2022, the depreciation entry for 2022 will be recorded as follows:

-In this example, the depreciation will continue until the credit balance in Accumulated Depreciation reaches $10,000 (the equipment's salvage value).
+In this example, the depreciation will continue until the credit balance in Accumulated Depreciation reaches $10,000 (the equipment's depreciable cost).
 If the equipment continues to be used, no further depreciation expense will be reported.
 The account balances remain in the general ledger until the equipment is sold, scrapped, etc.

 Double-Declining-Balance (DDB) Depreciation

 DDB is an Accelerated Method of Depreciation

 The double-declining-balance (DDB) method, which is also referred to as the 200%-declining-balance method, is one of the accelerated methods of depreciation.
 DDB is an accelerated method because more depreciation expense is reported in the early years of an asset's useful life and less depreciation expense in the later years.

 The "double" or "200%" means two times straight-line rate of depreciation.
 For instance, if an asset's estimated useful life is 10 years, the straight-line rate of depreciation is 10% (100% divided by 10 years) per year.
 Therefore, the "double" or "200%" will mean a depreciation rate of 20% per year.